xdefine1x/DNS-Server/README.md

 On screen, you will see the IP Address assigned to your computer by the DHCP Server on your NAT (router).

-If your Wii will be connected to the same network as your Wii, it will be able to connect to your PC.
+If your Wii will be connected to the same network as your PC, it will be able to connect to the server on your PC.

 <p align="center">
   <img src="https://i.imgur.com/oageZQ3.jpg">